buccancs/gsr_rgbt_project/docs/future_improvements.md

 - Create a web-based dashboard for comparing experiments
 - Develop a standardized reporting system for experiment results

 **Rationale:** Proper experiment tracking will make it easier to organize, compare, and reproduce experiments.
-This addresses the future consideration mentioned in implementation_notes.md.
+This addresses the future consideration mentioned in implementation notes.

 ## 4. Testing and Validation